rodrigorahman/json_rest_server/README.en.md

 ***Routes created***:

 ```
 GET    /products                                    -> Get all the products
+GET    /products?title=jornada                      -> Get all the products with filter
 GET    /products?page=1&limit=10                    -> Get all products with pagination
+GET    /products?page=1&limit=10&title=jornada      -> Get all products with pagination with filter
 GET    /products/1                                  -> Get 1 product based on ID
 POST   /products                                    -> Create a product
 PUT    /products/1                                  -> Edit a product based on ID
 PATCH  /products/1                                  -> Edit a product based on ID
 DELETE /products/1                                  -> Delete a product based on ID
 ```

 ***IMPORTANT: The post, put and patch MUST have a json body ***